ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-learning/blooms-taxonomy.md

       design, implementation, and user interface, create and evaluate a software tool that computes and visualizes the numbers in the Collatz sequence.

-- **Creating**: Compile information together in a different way by combining elements in a new pattern or proposing alternative solutions.
+- **Creating**: "Compile information together in a different way by combining elements in a new pattern or proposing alternative solutions."

     * **Keywords**: design, construct, improve, adapt, maximize, solve.
     * **Example**: After collecting information about the efficiency of